discrete-notes/discrete-notes.github.io/_posts/2020-11-13-rake-and-compress.md

 We claim that after $O(\log n)$ loops in the labeling algorithm, the forest is empty.
-In other words, the labels are between 1 and some $\alpha \log n$, for some constant $\alpha$ (\alpha=2 is enough).
-A formal proof of this can be read in the distributed recoloring paper, but I prefer to present an intuition behind this result (it is a bit heuristic, maybe slightly wrong, but hopefully meaningful).
-See the picture below for illustration.
+In other words, the labels are between 1 and some $\alpha \log n$, for some constant $\alpha$ ($\alpha=2$ is actually enough).
+A formal proof of this can be found in the distributed recoloring paper, but I prefer to present an intuitive proof (it is a bit heuristic, maybe slightly wrong, but hopefully meaningful).

-The idea, in the formal proof and in the informal one, is that at every step a constant fraction of the nodes is labeled.
+The idea, in the formal proof and in the informal one, is that at every step at least a constant fraction of the remaining nodes is labeled.
 This is enough to show that there are at most $O(\log n)$ steps.
 Suppose this is not the case.
-Then consider a tree of the forest at some step $i$ where strictly less than 1/6 of the nodes are labeled (this must exist).
+Then consider a tree of the forest at some step $i$ where strictly less than 1/6 of the nodes are labeled.
 Let $k$ be the size of this tree.

 To prove that this is impossible, consider the following point of view.
 We have a budget strictly smaller than
 $(1/6)k$ of nodes that can be labeled (leaves or paths), and we have to build a tree of size $k$.
+See the picture below for illustration.

 The tree must we have $(1/6)k-r$ leaves, for some $r$.
 Then we want to get the maximum number of non-leaf nodes, without using paths.
 Then we choose to have